ABOUT NONPROFIT CHRONICLES

 In a modest way, Nonprofit Chronicles will try to remedy that, by reporting on the effectiveness of foundations and nonprofits, spotlighting leaders and prodding laggards—much as Fortune or the Wall Street Journal do with business.

 This blog began in March 2015.
-Two and one-half years and more than 140 posts later, I’ve decided to focus Nonprofit Chronicles mostly, but not exclusively, on foundations.
+Four and one-half years and more than 200 posts later, I’ve decided to focus Nonprofit Chronicles mostly, but not exclusively, on foundations.
 They have the money and the influence to drive effectiveness through the nonprofit sector.
 They are also among the least accountable institutions in the US, so they need more scrutiny.
 Some foundations do great work, while others are mediocre.
 Wouldn’t it be good to know which is which?
 I plan to write about foundations’ grant-making, investments, leadership and, to whatever degree possible, their impact–all with the goal of creating incentives for them to do good better.

 Other topics that I intend to cover on the blog: